gaopinghuang0/gaopinghuang0.github.io/README.md

 ```
 The installation and description of `when-changed` can be found at my blog [Usage of when-changed](https://gaopinghuang0.github.io/2018/05/23/when-changed-usage).

-### Post.excerpts for post in Chinese
+### `Post.excerpts` for post in Chinese
 In the index page, it is common to show a brief description of each post.
 Previously, I used `truncatewords: 30`, which is not good for Chinese characters or inline code block.
 Based on [this Jekyll doc](https://jekyllrb.com/docs/posts/), we can use `post.excerpts`.
 In the `index.html`, I additionally added `strip_html` filter because the inline code block will cause some bug.

 By default, `post.excerpts` will use the first paragraph.
-To include multiple paragraphs as excerpts, we can set `excerpt_separator` in front matter or `_config.yml`.
+To include multiple paragraphs as excerpts, we can set `excerpt_separator` in the front matter or `_config.yml`.
 For Chinese chars, the first paragraph cannot be detected properly, therefore the `excerpt_separator` is usually needed.

 [Tale]: https://github.com/chesterhow/tale/